 Our research covers the transmission of sound with hearing devices.
-The transmission process starts with the sensory input, passes through speech processing and neural stimulation before being perceived by the listener and interpreted as speech.
 Our goal is to understand and improve this process by using technological innovations.
-This includes computational models, signal processing and deep neural networks as well as perceptual experiments.

 Perception & Cognition

 This research investigates different input modalities of sound transmission (acoustic, tactile, electric) and their combinations.
 We use acoustic simulations of sound perception with cochlear implants and assess whether integration of tactile and auditory input helps CI listening.
 We also investigate whether hearable devices live up to their claims of helping people with hearing loss.